hablapps/pairstrading/PostPairsTrading.md

 ![ADF heatmap](https://github.com/hablapps/pairstrading/blob/5-Post/resources/ADFgif.gif?raw=true)

-We will drawn our attention towards the **NASDAQ100* and **SP500** synergy.
+We will drawn our attention towards the **NASDAQ100** and **SP500** synergy.
 They exhibit a vibrant green colour, indicative of a high degree of cointegration, or, in simpler terms, a very low probability of not being cointegrated.
 They demonstrate low p-values suggesting their strength as candidates.
 This is no surprise since they both belong to the American market and share numerous characteristics.

  > 💡 As we can see, this pair of indexes is not the best candidate according to our ADF tests.
 However, we chose it because the detailed intraday tick data for their prices is publicly available (TickStory) which we will require for the real-time setting that we'll present later on.

 ![Prices](resources/cointegration.png)

 The plotted graph displays the prices of both indexes together, providing a clearer comparison that showcases the cointegration between them.
 The blue and green lines represent SP500 and NASDAQ100, respectively.
 The close alignment of their price movements indicates that they are cointegrated to some extent.
-This means that, despite short-term deviations, the indices tend to move together as time goes on, maintaining a stable relationship.
+This means that, despite short-term deviations, the indexes tend to move together as time goes on, maintaining a stable relationship.
 This graph was generated by [KX Dashboard](https://code.kx.com/dashboards/), which receives data from the Pairs Trading process and renders visualizations.

 As mentioned earlier, the market is inherently random and doesn't always behave predictably.
 While NASDAQ100 and SP500 often follow similar trends, their individual values **can sometimes diverge significantly**.
 For instance, NASDAQ100 may rise while SP500 falls, or vice versa.